 Prior to 1997, many townships across PA passed ordinances in an effort to regulate manure management.
 These ordinances varied greatly across the state so PA, in an effort to provide statewide uniformity to manure management regulations, passed the Nutrient Management Act in 1993.
 This law took effect in October 1997 and was known as Act 6.
-The Act provided statewide uniformity by super ceding all township ordinances that were more stringent.
-The Nutrient Management Law, Act 6, was revised in 2006 and is now referred to as Act 38.
+The Act provided statewide uniformity by superceding all township ordinances that were more stringent.
+In 2006, the Act 6 Nutrient Management Law was revised and is now referred to as the Act 38 Nutrient Management Law.

-Act 38 provides regulatory oversight of nutrients by requiring high density operations (concentrated animal operation, CAOs) develop and implement an approved nutrient management plan.
+Act 38 provides regulatory oversight of nutrients by requiring that high density operations (concentrated animal operation, CAOs) develop and implement an approved Nutrient Management Plan (NMP).
 These plans must be developed by a state certified nutrient management specialist and submitted to the conservation district for review and approval.
 A CAO is defined as an agricultural operation with 8 or more animal equivalent units where the animal density exceeds two AEUs per acre on an annualized basis.
 An animal unit is defined as 1000 lbs of animal weight.
 The following calculation is used to determine the number of AEUs on an operation:

 Average number of animals on a typical production day X average animal weight (lb) X number of production days per year/365,000 = total AEUs for each animal type

-All farms and private landowners that land apply manure and/or have animals (cattle, swine, poultry, horses, llamas, goats, etc.) on their property in Pennsylvania must have a Manure Management Plan.
-The Pennsylvania Department of Environmental Protection has published a workbook designed for landowners to be able to write their own plans.
+All farms and private landowners that land apply manure and/or have animals (cattle, swine, poultry, horses, llamas, goats, etc.) on their property in Pennsylvania must have a Manure Management Plan (MMP).
+The Pennsylvania Department of Environmental Protection has published a workbook designed for landowners to be able to write their own MMP.
 We offer assistance by hosting plan-writing workshops several times each year and one-on-one plan development.
-Please call us, stop by our office to get a workbook, sign up for our next workshop, and/or get more information.
+Please call or stop by our office to get a workbook, sign up for our next workshop, and/or get more information.
 You can also download the workbook via the link provided below.

 Click here for the Land Application of Manure-Manure Management Plan Guidance